 AWeber’s Atom App, for instance, lets you add new subscribers at any time, and you can manage and clean your lists.

 This allows you to quickly perform data analytics or segmentation, even if you’re not next to a computer.

 A great way to collect emails in an engaging way is a lead generation quiz.
 The quiz can be embedded on your site, or it can be used during offline events such as a trade show.
 The participant learns something useful, while you collect data which can be used for subsequent segmentation.
 You can use tools such as Zapier to transfer this data to your ESP.

 If you want to connect with other brands or influencers directly but don’t have the time to send out individual emails to every person, consider creating a LinkedIn opt-in form and mass emailing contacts on your list.

 Segmenting your LinkedIn profiles by groups is fast and easy.
 And you don’t have to spend a lot of time crafting a fancy email since they’re connected with you already.

 In other words, they have an easier buy-in, so it takes less time to sell them on subscribing.
 These sorts of quick-win strategies will free up time that you can better spend on other marketing tasks.
 Check out a tool like Time Doctor to improve your time tracking and increase productivity spent on emails.
 Check out another great resource to get even more aware of your desktop time.

 Marketers have plenty of other things to worry about during the week than just writing emails.

 You don’t want to spend half of your work week writing email campaigns (unless that’s your only job, of course).

-The key to success is finding tools that can handle much of the brunt-work for you.
+The key to success is finding tools and marketing analytics software that can handle much of the brunt-work for you.
 Most ESPs have these tools built in.
 You just need to access them.